NerioVillalobos/TechnicalExercise-DevOpsEngineer/README.md

 # TechnicalExercise-DevOpsEngineer
-design and implement a minimal yet complete workflow for deploying a microservice
+Design and implement a minimal yet complete workflow for deploying a microservice

 ## Como se realizo la solucion